 Today, there’s a gift shop that sells a variety of items, plus cold drinks, located beside Carhenge.
 The parking lot is large and the art exhibition is free.

 I stopped at Carhenge on a visit to Nebraska hosted by the Nebraska Tourism Commission.
 This part of the trip was with Alliance Visitors Bureau.
 Many thanks to all of my hosts for an incredible week of adventures!
+While my trip was hosted, I retain full editorial control of all articles I publish.

 About the Photo